natanb-dev/linux_lightweight/README.md

 sudo sysctl -p
 ```

+Please note that these settings are recommended and can be adjusted to meet the specific needs of your system.

+## Additional Commands

+Here are some additional settings that have not yet been properly tested.
+They can be explored for further optimization:

 To temporarily change the `vm.swappiness` setting, you can use the command:

 ```bash
 sudo sysctl vm.swappiness=10
 ```

-Please note that these settings are recommended and can be adjusted to meet the specific needs of your system.

-## Additional Commands (Untested)

-Here are some additional settings that have not yet been properly tested.
-They can be explored for further optimization:

 ### Optimization - Internet: